automated-ultramicrotomy/embl-system/calibration/README.md

 # calibration

-Files for the calibration setup for the motorised Leica UC7.
+Files for the calibration setup for the EMBL motorised system, built on a Leica UC7 ultramicrotome.

 Overview diagram in **BG-YS-Segmentbogen.pdf** - note that these pieces are assembled in different configurations to calibrate the knife tilt, sample rotation and sample tilt (see images in the corresponding folders).
 This diagram shows the